DevNet Lab 17 -- Automated testing with pyATS and Genie

 Interface IP-Address OK?
 Method Status Protocol

-GigabitEthernet1 198.18.CCC.XXX YES DHCP up up
+GigabitEthernet1 198.18.VVV.XXX YES DHCP up up

 GigabitEthernet2 10.0.1.1 YES manual up up

-GigabitEthernet3 unassigned YES unset administratively down down
+GigabitEthernet3 unassigned YES NVRAM administratively down down

 Loopback0 172.16.0.1 YES manual up up